How Can We Help?

 • Lesson Test

-• Explore (A and B): topic videos, guided notes and examples, Checkpoints Practice 1 (A and B)
+• Explore (A and B): Dive into topic videos, guided notes, and practical examples.
+Strengthen your grasp with Checkpoints Practice 1 (A and B) to monitor progress.

 • One video per lesson that covers all topics in the lesson